-The Women’s Association’s Youth Community Service Award Program has been the organization’s most visible community effort through the years.
-Begun in 1980 as an idea of Carol Wolf, 1979-80 President, it was designed to reward Island students.
+The Youth Community Service Award Program has been the Women’s Association of Hilton Head Island’s most visible community effort for more than 40 years.
+Begun in 1980 as an idea of Carol Wolf, 1979-80 President, it was designed to reward Hilton Head Island students.
 The first award was a $75 savings account earned by Peggy Carey, a junior at May River Academy.

-By 1984 a pre-teen award of $100 and a teen award of $200 were presented.
-In 1986 the amount jumped to $500 and remained there until recent times, when it was raised again.
+By 1984, the organization presented a pre-teen award of $100 and a teen award of $200.
+In 1986 the amount jumped to $500 and remained there until recently when it increased again.
 Until 1994 the Youth Awards were given to students in various grades, from sixth graders to high school seniors.

 Well over 100 students have been recognized since the program’s inception in 1980, and thousands of dollars have been awarded.
-These monetary awards recognize the recipients’ community service.
+These monetary awards honor recipients’ civic contributions.

-To apply for a Youth Award, students must fill out an application and submit it before the due date each year, usually in early Spring.
-Applicants must be enrolled in an accredited High School Program or Home School Program within the geographical boundaries of WAHHI.
+To apply for a Youth Award, students complete an application and submit it before the due date.
+Applicants must be enrolled in an accredited High School or Home School Program within the geographical boundaries of WAHHI.

 If you have any questions, please contact the WAHHI Youth Community Award Chairman, Danielle Quat using the Contact Us form.